mdn/content/files/en-us/web/api/htmlelement/hidepopover/index.md

 ## Examples

-The following example provides functionality to toggle a popover on and off by pressing a particular key on the keyboard.
+The following example provides functionality to hide a popover by pressing a particular key on the keyboard.

 First, some HTML: